As pro golf returns to Raleigh this week, emotions raw following Grayson Murray’s death

 “I keep talking about perspective,” Murray said.
 “It’s just a game.
 I’m happy where my game is at and I’m looking forward to the summer.”

-“When Grayson got a sniff of the lead he was tough to beat,” Jenkins said.
+“When Grayson got a sniff of the lead he was tough to beat,” said Jenkins, who played college golf at UNC-Greensboro before transferring to North Carolina.

 “We were just a couple of teenage kids out there playing among these pros and having a good time,” Jenkins said, smiling.